 - Elastic, I prefer 2 inch wide for these types of skirts.

-First you will need to do a little match.
+- First, you will need to do a little math.
 We need to figure out the radius so we can cut out the right size circle for the waist.
-Radius=circumference (your childs waist + 1 inch for a little give in the skirt) ÷ 2π ( a.k.a.
-2 x 3.14) So for example, My daughters waist is roughly 17 inches + 1 =18.
+Radius=circumference (your child's waist + 1 inch for a little give in the skirt) ÷ 2π ( a.k.a.
+2 x 3.14) So for example, my daughter's waist is roughly 17 inches + 1 =18.
 18 ÷ 6.26 = roughly 3.
 I made 1/4 donut pattern cutting out a 3 inch spot on the bottom.

-Once all the pins are in place begin sewing your elastic to your skirt.
-Make sure you are pulling the elastic taunt as your are sewing to prevent any gaps of fabric and to give the skirt the nice full appearance.
+- Once all the pins are in place begin sewing your elastic to your skirt.
+Make sure you are pulling the elastic taut as you are sewing to prevent any gaps of fabric and to give the skirt the nice full appearance.